-Call center managers are tasked with myriad responsibilities, and they maintain responsibility for ensuring that their call center operation runs smoothly and efficiently.
-With managers often having large staffs of call center representatives to manage, regulatory compliance requirements to address, customer satisfaction to uphold, sales targets to hit, and more, it’s no surprise that call center managers often find themselves awake at night thinking about these and other concerns.
+Call center managers are tasked with myriad responsibilities, and they maintain responsibility for ensuring that they are running a call center operation smoothly and efficiently.
+With managers often having large staffs of call center representatives to manage, regulatory call center compliance requirements to address, customer satisfaction to uphold, sales targets to hit, and more, it’s no surprise that call center managers often find themselves awake at night thinking about these and other concerns.

 But what are the biggest issues facing today’s call center leaders?
 To gain some insight into the most pressing concerns weighing on the minds of call center managers today, we reached out to a panel of call center leaders and asked them to answer this question: